Credit Union loans

 For more information about home credit, see Home credit (doorstep loans).

-If you don't repay a credit union loan, the credit union may cancel your membership.
-They can also take you to court to get their money back.
+If you don't repay a credit union loan, the credit union might cancel your membership and take you to court.
+Check what they can do to get their money back.

-For more information about what a creditor can do if you don't repay what you owe, see What happens if you are taken to court for money you owe in Debt fact sheets.
+For more information about what a creditor can do if you don't repay what you owe, see What happens if you are taken to court for money you owe.

-If you are struggling to pay a credit union loan or other debt, you can get help from an adviser, for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click nearest CAB.
+If you are struggling to pay a credit union loan or other debt, you can get help from your nearest Citizens Advice.

 In Scotland, you can get information about credit unions by checking the website of the Scottish League of Credit Unions members at www.scottishcu.org.